-2009-2011 Work with the Ministry of Environment to monitor and regulate human activities in the Williamson Sapsucker Wildlife Habitat Area to protect nesting and feeding sites.
-(See Appendix E) Assist the Ministry of Environment with any follow-up work required after the prescribed burn on Sunflower Hill.
-2012-2014 Work with Provincial agencies to identify further sites which may require prescribed burning or other treatment to restore habitats.
+2013-2015 Work with the Ministry of Environment to monitor and regulate human activities in the Williamson Sapsucker Wildlife Habitat Area to protect nesting and feeding sites.
+(See Appendix E) Continue to monitor the post-burn succession on Sunflower Hill.
+2016-2018 Work with Provincial agencies to identify further sites which may require prescribed burning or other treatment to restore habitats.

-2.1.3 Preserving Cultural Heritage
+2.1.3 PRESERVING CULTURAL HERITAGE